barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 }
 ```

 Our component is now only 17 lines long!
 It still supports the registration of extension points and accepts contribution to build our `AccessTokenProvider` service.
-I like defining the responsibilities of a given object: here the responsiblity of our component is only to know how to instanciate the implementation of the service it provides.
-Everything else was extracted :
+I like defining the responsibilities of a given object: here the responsibility of our component is only to know how to instantiate the implementation of the service it provides.
+Everything else was extracted:

   * to the Nuxeo Runtime by using the default registry mechanism (new feature of Nuxeo LTS 2019)
   * to some utility classes